Diabetes and bread don’t seem to go in the same sentence, do they?

 But There is More to it Than That…

 While the GI scale is absolutely important for choosing the best bread for diabetics, one should also look at the whole picture.
-Namely, one needs to take the overall carb intake into consideration as well.
+Namely, one needs to consider the overall carb intake as well.

 Let’s take an average slice of bread – it can range from about 10-20 g of carbs per serving.
 And while that may not be all that bad, it’s still better to consume even less.